cdnbye/documentation/en/android/usage.md

     }
 }
 ```
 Where `token` is your Customer ID.
-Currently this SDK is free of charge, set it to "free" is ok.
+You can set it to "free" when debugging.
+Please replace it by your own token obtained from console before release.

 ### Playback Address
 When initializing a media player (or any other video player) instance, before passing it a URL, pass that URL through CDNBye P2P Engine.